cosmocode/ideas/README.md

 Install the files to your Webserver webroot or a subdirectory of your choice and make sure your webserver honors the rewriting configuration in .htaccess files.

-Make the `FIXME` directory writable by the webserver.
+Make the `application/cache` directory writable by the webserver.

 Go to the `application/config` directory and copy the `*.dist` files to the same name without the `.dist`: